atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 <br>
 ## Modern interpretations of the map

 The Pragmatic Dharma community is heavily influenced by both Mahasi Sayadaw's noting technique and his analysis on the stages of progress of Insight.
-Below you will find some alternative interpretations of PoI map by three famous pragmatic dharma teachers:
+Below you will find some alternative interpretations of PoI (**P**rogress **o**f **I**nsight) map by three famous pragmatic dharma teachers:

 - [Part IV: Insight](http://mctb.org/mctb2/table-of-contents/part-iv-insight/30-the-progress-of-insight/) from [Mastering the core teachings of the Buddha](http://mctb.org) by [Daniel Ingram](http://integrateddaniel.info/)